-ACAP was formed in 2013 and invests in and develops real estate, public-private partnership (P3) and infrastructure projects.
+ACAP was formed in 2013 and primarily invests in and develops real estate projects.
 ACAP typically partners with investors and experienced developers as co-general partners.
 ACAP may, but is not required to, enter into contracts with our other AECOM affiliates to provide design, engineering, construction management, development and operations and maintenance services for ACAP funded projects.
 ACAP development activity is conducted through joint ventures or subsidiaries that may be consolidated or unconsolidated for financial reporting purposes depending on the extent and nature of our ownership interest.
-In addition, in connection with the investment activities of ACAP, AECOM provides guarantees of certain obligations, including guarantees for completion of projects, repayment of debt, environmental indemnity obligations and other lender required guarantees.
-ACAP manages a diverse portfolio that includes numerous active investments and \$250 million of committed capital.
-In the fourth quarter of our fiscal year 2018, we partnered with Canyon Partners to form a joint registered investment advisor focused on investing in co-general partner equity opportunities in development and value-add commercial real estate projects in the United States.
+In addition, in connection with the investment activities of ACAP, AECOM or an affiliate may provide guarantees of certain financial obligations, including guarantees for completion of projects, repayment of debt, environmental indemnity obligations and other lender required guarantees.
+We partnered with Canyon Partners to form a joint registered investment advisor focused on investing in co-general partner equity opportunities in development and value-add commercial real estate projects in the United States.